DrDrun/discordcli/READMEOLD.md

 * `$ go get -u github.com/Rivalo/discord-cli`
 * Go to the `bin` folder inside your `$GOPATH`
 * `./discord-cli`

+For trying the develop branch, do a git checkout and reinstall the application.

 ### (Master) Configuration Settings
 Configuration files are being stored in JSON format and are automatically created when you first run discord-cli.
 Do not change the 'key' value inside `{"key":"value"}`, this is the part that discord-cli uses for parsing, missing keys will definitely return errors.